 We purchased our 2-day passports from the Shibuya Disney Store a few days beforehand.Click for ticket prices to Tokyo's Disneyland and DisneySea!
 I recommend the 3 Day Magic… Click To Tweet

 DISNEYLAND OR DISNEYSEA – WHAT’S THE DIFFERENCE?

 If you’ve been to any other Disneyland parks before, Japan’s Disneyland is very similar.
-It’s laid out roughly the same, you’ll still see Cinderella’s Castle (mind you, it looks pretty different!), the characters are the same and you can still indulge in those delicious churros.
+It’s laid out pretty much the same, you still walk in to admire Cinderella’s Castle – mind you, the castle looks super different.
+The characters are the same and you can still indulge in dozens of delicious churros.
 However, if you’re after something different, but still want to experience the magical Disney vibe, DisneySea would be my recommendation.

-The props, buildings, decorations, ride and attraction sets and the huge river stretching across almost half of the DisneySea park from Port Discovery to Mediterranean Harbour, is amazing.
+The props, buildings, decorations, rides and attraction sets are amazing.
+Not to mention the huge river stretching across almost half of the DisneySea park from Port Discovery to Mediterranean Harbour.
 The sheer detail and thought that has been put into DisneySea is something that is hard to describe, so you will just have to check it out for yourself!

 In my experience (having been to Anaheim’s Disneyland and California Adventure Park multiple times), DisneySea is completely different.
 The sheer size of everything around you, like the Journey to the Centre of the Earth volcano, is super impressive and like nothing I have ever seen before.